rdkcentral/firebolt/apis/pr-feature-high-contrast-ui/core/Accessibility/index.md

 ### highContrastMode

-Get whether high-contrast UI mode is enabled on the device
+The user's preference for a high-contrast UI

+To get the value of `highContrastMode` call the method like this:

 ```typescript
 function highContrastMode(): Promise<boolean>